Mary Watson (pioneer): Attack

-A few weeks later a party of mainland Aboriginal Guugu Yimithirr people made one of their habitual seasonal trips by canoe to the island, where Robert Watson had set up his household in a stone structure close to a small creek, the island's only supply of fresh water.
-Watson had probably also inadvertently trespassed on an indigenous ceremonial ground normally taboo to women and children.
+A few weeks later a party of mainland Aboriginal Guugu Yimithirr (or Dingaal) people made one of their habitual seasonal trips by canoe to the island, where Robert Watson had set up his household in a stone structure close to a small creek, the island's only supply of fresh water.
+Watson had probably also inadvertently trespassed on an Indigenous ceremonial ground normally taboo to women and children.
+They may have gone to investigate smoke on the island, which was sacred to them.
 The Aboriginal people attacked Ah Sam, who suffered seven spear wounds, and Ah Leung was killed in a vegetable garden he was tending.
 Watson frightened off the group by firing a shotgun and then, with a small supply of food and water, put to sea in the iron sea cucumber tank, hoping to be picked up by a passing vessel.
 The party drifted from 2 to 7 October, occasionally landing on reefs and islets.
-Her final diary entry ended 'No water.
-Near dead with thirst.'
+Her final diary entry ended "No water.
+Near dead with thirst".

-When passing fishing vessels reported the wreck of Mrs Watson's stone cottage, and fires burning on the island, it was assumed that Watson had been kidnapped or killed.
-Mounted police and native troopers under Inspector Hervey Fitzgerald from Cooktown shot a number of coastal Cape York people—possibly as many as 150— from three mainland groups in retaliation.
-None of those shot, it would be claimed afterwards, was directly involved in the events.